rptcloud/ansible_training/lab07-roles.md

 Duration: 30-40 minutes

-- Task 1: Create new roles directories for webserver and database
+- Task 1: Create new roles directories for linux and windows
-- Task 2: Populate webserver role directories with needed information
+- Task 2: Populate linux role directories with needed information
-- Task 3: Populate database role directories with needed information
+- Task 3: Populate windows role directories with needed information
 - Task 4: Create new main.yml file that handles running the roles

-## Task 1: Create new roles directories for webservers and dbservers
+## Task 1: Create new roles directories for linux and windows
 The first thing that we'll have to do is create directories for our new roles to live in.
 Ansible expects and interprets a specific directory structure for roles.
 ### Step 7.1.1
 In the same directory level as your `playbook.yaml` file, create a new `roles` directory